 Empty.
 That’s how I would describe our “relationship.”
 I give you the product you want, you give me the money.
 Oh, and I give you some points after your purchase.
 But the problem with that is that it pretty much communicates one thing: “I’m giving you the points to try and get you to buy more.”

-See how Lancome rewards non-purchase-related activities?
-They’ve really got a handle on engagement!
+Watch the video below to see how Lancome rewards non-purchase-related activities.
+They’ve really got a handle on driving engagement!

 The next component is straightforward communication, which is a MUST in an engaging loyalty program.
 Customers won’t find out what the real value in your loyalty program is if you don’t come right out and say it.
 Here are the tools that can help you reach this goal:

-- On-site notifications: automatically notify your customers with a floating panel, once they’ve completed a rewardable activity.
+- On-Site Notifications:Aautomatically notify your customers with a floating panel, once they’ve completed a rewardable activity.
 It’s the perfect combination of instant gratification & a sweet surprise.

 - Banners: This is when your customers see a banner next to your videos.
 This can, for example, show how many points they’ll earn after watching the video up to a certain point.
 (This feature is unique to loyalty programs made with Antavo, where we make dynamic, gamified loyalty programs for our clients.)